 Lapland Husky ride

 There’s a definite feel of ‘days gone by’ when you find yourself whizzing through the forest listening to your guide command the Huskies in Finnish.
-I was amazed at the speed we were going along at, these dogs LOVE to run and it was a challenge to get some snaps as they bounded through the snow.
+I was amazed at the speed we were going along at.
+These huskies LOVE to run and it was a challenge to get some snaps as they bounded through the snow.
 We were able to meet the trainers after our ride, ask lots of questions and play with the Huskies.
 It was an amazing experience and I do hope you have more luck getting a ‘Huskie selfie’ than I did, though we did miraculously manage a ‘Sledge selfie’.
+Having a husky ride in Rovaniemi is definitely a bucket list activity in Lapland.

 Meet Santa Claus in Lapland